fhilton/TechnicalCommunityContent/Open Dev Framework/Docker/Session 3 - Hands On/readme.md

 	<pre>ssh -L 8000:localhost:80 dockeruser@master-fqdn</i></pre>

 	> The purpose of the -L switch is to forward traffic transmitted through port 8000 on the local machine (that's the port used by the **docker** command you will be using shortly) to port 80 at the other end.
-Docker Swarm listens on port 2375.

 1. If asked to confirm that you wish to connect, answer yes.
 Once connected, leave the terminal window open and **proceed to [Exercise 5](#Exercise5).
 The remaining steps in this exercise are for Windows users only**.